Full range of light meters, radiometers and photometers

 International Light Technologies offer a full range of light meters from economical lux/foot candle light meters to calibrated, NIST-traceable radiometers and photometers with a comprehensive selection of light detectors for measuring a variety of visible, UV, and infrared light sources such as lamps, LEDs, and lasers.

-ILT Light Meters, Radiometers and Photometers can be configured with almost any one of the large selection of application-specific light sensors (light detectors), except belt radiometers (ILT400 and 490) which are self-contained and have specific spectral response models available.
+ILT Light Meters, Radiometers and Photometers can be configured with almost any one of the large selection of application-specific light sensors (light detectors), except belt radiometers (ILT800 series) which are self-contained and have specific spectral response models available.

 ILT5000 Research Radiometer